 Mr. MacKenzie is a graduate of Dalhousie University with a master’s degree in economics, and an honours bachelor of arts degree.
 He also has extensive additional training in utility rate design, Indigenous awareness, corporate finance, program evaluation, management and financial accounting, dispute resolution, and leadership.

-Mr. Tiberi became the AUC’s executive director of regulatory policy role on January 1, 2008 and since that time his responsibilities have expanded to include the Commission’s staff-related market oversight functions.
+Mr. Tiberi became the AUC’s executive director of regulatory policy role on January 1, 2008 and since that time his responsibilities have expanded to include the AUC’s staff-related market oversight functions.
 He is currently the AUC’s executive director of Market Oversight and Enforcement, a role in which he and his colleagues use their consultative skills and extensive industry experience and knowledge to ensure equitable rules are in place to support the functioning of a competitive retail electric and natural gas markets in Alberta.
 Mr. Tiberi also oversees the technical staff support and management of AUC enforcement programs and proceedings.

 Prior to the AUC, Mr. Tiberi spent six years with the Alberta Energy and Utilities Board, where he managed such projects as the establishment of service quality standards and reporting requirements for the regulated electric and natural gas utilities and the development and implementation of the Tariff Billing Code.
-He has a strong employment background centring on regulatory advocacy and industry consultation with Alberta and international utility firms, including natural gas, electricity and pipelines.
+He has a strong employment background centering on regulatory advocacy and industry consultation with Alberta and international utility firms, including natural gas, electricity and pipelines.

 Along with this experience, Mr. Tiberi’s extensive utility regulatory expertise is built on a bachelor of science degree in human kinesiology from the University of Guelph, and a master of business administration degree in finance from Queen’s University in Kingston, Ontario.